 What is Early Support?

 Early Support (formerly Early Intervention) encourages the growth, development, and learning of children birth to three years of age that are eligible for services.
-In Washington State, Early Support is called Early Support for Infants and Toddlers, or ESIT.
+In Washington State, Early Support is called Early Support for Infants and Toddlers (ESIT)

 Through parent partnerships, and specialty therapy and support, babies learn basic and brand-new skills, such as: